THE BOARD OF DIRECTORS

 Louis Figueroa - Louis earned a Bachelor of Arts degree in Theater Arts from Cal State L.A. and he works for the Academy of Motion Picture Arts and Sciences.
 On Saturdays, he manages the Conservatory's bookstore and in 2005, he joined the Board.

-Pearly Mautner - Pearly earned her Bachelor of Science in Business Administration from Cal State L.A. and Master in Social Work from Cal State Long Beach.
+Pearly Mautner - Pearly earned her Bachelor of Science in Business Administration from Cal State Los Angeles and Master in Social Work from Cal State Long Beach.
 She received a Certificate in Music from Glendale Community College, with emphasis in vocal music.
 She has participated in vocal technique classes and has performed in the choirs at Glendale College, Orange Coast College, and Cypress College.

 Liza Asner - Liza earned her Bachelor of Science in Broadcast Journalism from Northeastern University and Master of Science in Education from Capella University.
 She was an active member of the Crossroads School Choir, booked weekly entertainment for Portland Saturday Market and provided talent for radio spots, was Administrator for the Transformational Voice Training Institute, a client of Vox USA, production assistant for Quince Productions, and has been the part-time office manager for the Saturday Conservatory of Music for the past two years.

 Sue Raymond - Sue earned a Bachelor of Arts degree in Psychology from Occidental College and currently is a local real estate agent.
 She grew up in a household that cherished classical music, and music has continued to be a central part of her life.
 One of her children studied at Saturday Conservatory of Music for several years, and now teaches there.
 Sue is assisting with SCM's community outreach effort, and believes that music benefits all children.